acmutd/hackportal/docs/set-up.md

   formatted commits.

 The repository already has these set up.
 Contributors only need to run `git commit`, and Commitizen will take care of the rest with a commit flow.
-If you would prefer to use your own IDE when making commits, make sure to follow the commit spec (Conventional Commits) below.
+If you find Commitizen to be annoying, feel free to uninstall it.